ZhuJHua/moodiary/README.en.md

 - **Cross-platform support**：🌍 Compatible with Android, iOS\*, Windows, MacOS\*, Linux\*.
 - **Material Design**：🎨 The interface is intuitive and user-friendly, and follows the Material Design specifications.
 - **Rich text editing**：📝 Supports text editing in bold, italic, underline and other formats.
-- **Multimedia accessories**：📷 You can add pictures and audio to your diary.
+- **Multimedia accessories**：📷 You can add pictures, audio, video or even draw a picture to your diary.
 - **Search and classification**：🔍 Easily manage your diary by full-text search and categorization.
-- **Custom theme**：🌈 Supports choice of light and dark modes, or custom themes.
+- **Custom theme**：🌈 Supports light and dark modes, as well as a variety of color schemes.
 - **Data security**：🔒 Keep your diary safe with a password.
 - **Export and share**：🧾 Support all data import/export, as well as single diary sharing.
 - **Cloud synchronization**：☁ Support for synchronizing diaries across multiple devices (coming soon).